JetBrains/intellij-sdk-docs/topics/reference_guide/settings_guide.md

 #### Table of Attributes

-The attributes supported by `com.intellij.applicationConfigurable` and `com.intellij.projectConfigurable` EPs are in the table below:
+The attributes supported by `com.intellij.applicationConfigurable` EP and `com.intellij.projectConfigurable` EP are in the table below:

 | Attribute              | Implementation<br/>Basis                  | Required&ensp;&ensp; | Attribute<br/>Value                                                                                                                                                                                                                                                                                                                                                                        |
 |:-----------------------|:------------------------------------------|:--------------------:|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|